Rumah Nyuka Longhouse

 A LONGHOUSE MADE ENTIRELY OUT OF ‘BELIAN’ WOOD.

 This the first thing that strikes a visitor upon entering the longhouse is how well standing the place is.
-Rumah (house) Nyuka was built in 1955 and the durability of the wood species certainly reflects its reputation.
+Rumah Nyuka longhouse was built in 1955 and the durability of the wood species (belian aka tropical ironwood) certainly reflects its reputation.

 Another is the tinsel-like atmosphere inside it.
 Tinseltown?
 Tinselhouse? 🙂 Anyway, there is a certain ‘green’ message to this effort though.
 You see, all plastic stuff brought into the area are recycled and turned into permanent decorative stringers.
 Gives one the impression that it is Christmas throughout the year, doesn’t it?